 There is far more to do in Montréal than can easily be fit into a few days so you might find yourself planning a return trip before the first one is over!
 We had three full days in the city and only managed to scratch the surface of what the city has to offer.
 As it was particularly cold during our visit, we focused on indoor activities so we missed some of the highlights of the city such as visiting Mont Royal which will be top of our must-do list the next time we are in Montréal.

-Here are 10 things to do on a spring break trip to Montréal (and most of these are suitable for a visit any time of the year and will appeal to visitors of all ages).
+Here are 10 things to do in Montréal (and most of these are suitable for a visit any time of the year and will appeal to visitors of all ages).

 Celebrate Winter at Montréal en Lumière

 Depending on the dates of your family's spring break then you might be lucky enough to be in the city during the annual Montréal en Lumière festival (February 22-March 4, 2018 if you want to plan ahead).
 The festival first launched in 2000 with the intention of revitalizing the city mid-winter and is now one of the largest winter festivals in the world.
 Montréal en Lumière is a unique festival that combines performing arts, gourmet food, and free outdoor family activities as well as a full night of activities on Nuit Blanche.
 This year also marked the first edition of Illuminart - a circuit of 25 illuminated artworks spread over a 3.6km route in the Quartier des Spectacles.

 Our spring break takes place mid-March and we arrived in the city on the final day of the festival so were able to get just a small taste of it.
 We walked to Quartier des Spectacles to check out the outdoor activities which included a slide, ziplining, a ferris wheel, curling and live music.
 It all looked like so much fun but it was bitterly cold and we didn't last long even with regular stops at the fire pit/warming stations that were set up around the area.